adeelahmadk/docker-gui-app/README.md

 docker build -t firefox-box:0.1 ./firefox
 ```

-In order to allow requests from non-network local connections to the host's X server
+The `xhost` program is used to add and delete host names or user names to the list allowed to make connections to the X server.
+Therefore, in order to allow requests from non-network local connections to the host's X server

 ```sh
 xhost + local:root